 The Livingston County Development Group works with the County Chamber of Commerce, SUNY Geneseo Foundation, and Small Business Development Center to assist new and expanding small businesses.
 Small business assistance has been provided to help downtown revitalization in the Villages of Avon, Caledonia, Dansville, Lima, Livonia, Mount Morris, and Nunda.
-A grant award was received under the New York "Main Street" program by the Village of Mt.
+A grant award was received under the New York Main Street program by the Village of Mt.
 Morris in 2009 to help restore downtown buildings through 2011.
+Additionally, the Villages of Lima and Dansville secured funding for restoration of downtown buildings through the New York Main Street Program.
+The funding will run through 2012.